pistik/pistik.github.io/_colprojects/bachallor.md

 <div>
 {% highlight ruby %}
-	In my bachallor I am trying to simplify using the smartphones at home.
+	In my bachallor I am trying to {% comment %} simplify {% endcomment %} using the smartphones at home.
 {% endhighlight %}
 </div>